codacy/docs/docs/organizations/what-are-synced-organizations.md

 The organizations that contain your personal repositories can only have the owner of the repositories as their single member.

 !!! important
-    **If you are using Bitbucket Cloud** the organization that contains your personal repositories can have other members, as defined by the [access control on Bitbucket](https://support.atlassian.com/bitbucket-cloud/docs/control-access-to-your-private-content/).
+    **If you are using Bitbucket Cloud** the organization that contains your personal repositories can have other members, since Bitbucket Cloud does not have a different type of [workspace](https://support.atlassian.com/bitbucket-cloud/docs/what-is-a-workspace/){: target="_blank"} for personal use.

 ![Accepting new people to the organization](images/organization-plan-billing.png)